 \subsection{Constructing the Grounding Space}

-To enable context-aware adaptive decoding, a \textit{grounding space} is constructed from a training corpus annotated with high-quality outputs (e.g., verified correct answers).
+To enable retrieval-augmented decoding, a \textit{grounding space} is constructed from a training corpus annotated with high-quality outputs (e.g., verified correct answers).
 The construction process involves three steps.
-First, for each training sample comprising a question $q$ and correct answer $x$, a fixed-size window of $M$ tokens is slided across the answer to create context chunks.
+First, for each reference instance comprising a question $q$ and correct answer $x$, a fixed-size window of $M$ tokens is slid across the answer to create context chunks.
 Second, each chunk $x_{i-M:i-1} = (x_{i-M}, \ldots, x_{i-1})$--the sequence of the last $M$ tokens immediately preceding step $i$--is transformed into a context embedding using a sentence embedding model $E$:

 where $\mathbf{e}_i \in \mathbb{R}^d$ is a compact, model-agnostic representation.
 Third, the corresponding next-token logits at step $i$, $\mathbf{l}_i \in \mathbb{R}^V$, are computed for each chunk using the base LLM model: